Keep reading to see some of the results I’ve obtained for my clients in the past.

 .18 Blood-alcohol content, “admitted” to drinking and driving, acquitted by the jury:

 My client was admitted to the hospital following a very bad auto accident.
 The investigating officer spoke to her while she was being treated, and she allegedly made statements admitting to drinking and driving.
 Her blood was drawn, and a forensic toxicologist testified that her blood alcohol content was .18.
-I cross-examined the officer on his conversation with my client and argued to the jury that something more was going on here.
+At trial, I cross-examined the officer on his conversation with my client and argued to the jury that something more was going on here.
 They found my client Not Guilty of all charges.

 .228 Blood-alcohol content, involved in head-on collision, charge reduced to Reckless Driving